opensearch-project/documentation-website/STYLE_GUIDE.md

 #### Describing interactions with the UI

-We follow the _Microsoft Writing Style Guide_ guidance on describing interactions with a UI, provided here.
+We follow a slightly modified version of the _Microsoft Writing Style Guide_ guidance on describing interactions with a UI, provided here.

 Users interact with products using different input methods: keyboard, mouse, touch, voice, and more.
 So use generic verbs that work with any input method.
 Don't use input-specific verbs, such as _click_ or _swipe_.
 Instead, use the verbs listed here.